What should I write?

-GOTV research has shown that partisan messaging is less effective than nonpartisan messaging.
+Get-out-the-vote research has shown that nonpartisan messaging is more effective than partisan messaging for boosting voter turnout.
 This is why we ask volunteers to avoid:

 - Mentioning candidates by name

 - Mentioning political parties

-- Framing the message overall in a partisan fashion
+- Framing the message overall in a partisan or one-sided fashion

 - Assuming that the recipient agrees with you on issues or policy

 It’s fine to mention specific issues, just be careful not to assume the recipient agrees with your policy preferences.